avptp/face/readme.md

 ## Usage

-You can run commands inside the virtual environment by prefixim them with a shortcut command (`task run -- <command>`) or by running a shell in the container (`task shell`).
+You can run commands inside the virtual environment by prefixing them with a shortcut command (`task run -- <command>`) or by running a shell in the container (`task shell`).

 ### Running the development server